WICG/webcomponents/proposals/DOM-Parts.md

 In 2017, [Apple proposed the Template Instantiation API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), a Web API to parameterize a template instance and allow interpolation of JavaScript data during the initial instantiation as well as in subsequent updates.

-Reflecting on many feedbacks we’ve received including whether such as us having to [ensure API materially improves the platform at all](https://github.com/w3c/webcomponents/issues/704), this refined proposal focuses on the essence of the previous proposal:
+Reflecting on many feedbacks we've received including whether such as us having to [ensure API materially improves the platform at all](https://github.com/w3c/webcomponents/issues/704), this refined proposal focuses on the essence of the previous proposal:
 [`NodeTemplatePart`](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#46-nodetemplatepart-interface)
 and [`AttributeTemplatePart`](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#45-attributetemplatepart-interface)
 which provide mechanisms to insert or replace content at a specific location in a DOM tree.
-We’ve heard from multiple library and framework authors that such API, if designed right, can be adopted and reduce the amount of code they have to write.
+We've heard from multiple library and framework authors that such API, if designed right, can be adopted and reduce the amount of code they have to write.
 The fact there is a [similar proposal made by a framework author](https://github.com/whatwg/dom/issues/736) gives us confidence that extracting the essence of `NodeTemplatePart` and `AttributeTemplatePart` would bring a material benefit to the platform